JDIS/ai-challenge-2017/README.md

 that the DB doesn't contain certain tables.
 Don't panic.
 Just wait and 10 seconds later the migrations will start and everything will be fixed.

 ## Notes
-- Don't put this on the Internet.
-Every games are in the same container.
+- **Don't put this on the Internet.** All games are ran in the same container.
 Players can easy screwup the system.
-- The code is in english but the presentation is in french.
+- The code is in english, but the presentation is in french.
 - Be careful if you open the DB port on your firewall.
 - Round 0 doesn't produce any point.
 - Don't hesitate to rebrand the site.
 The branding was made for our CS student